bennybroseph/mod-sod-mage/README.md

 ## Current state — early / proof of concept

-One ability set is implemented and working in-game:
+Part of the SoD "Chronomancy" healing kit is implemented and working in-game:

 - **Regeneration** — a channeled 3s heal-over-time that applies **Temporal Beacon**.
+- **Mass Regeneration** — the AoE version: a channeled 3s heal-over-time on the target and their party, applying a (shorter) Temporal Beacon to each.
 - **Temporal Beacon** — a 30s buff that converts a share of the Mage's **Arcane** damage into healing on the beacon target (reduced on self and for multi-target spells), plus a small passive heal-over-time.

-Custom icons, visuals (Regeneration uses Drain Life's beam; Temporal Beacon uses Lightning Shield's orbiting effect), and tooltips are in place.
-Heal numbers are first-pass placeholders, not balanced.
-More spells are planned.
+Custom icons, visuals (the Regeneration spells reuse Drain Mana's beam; Temporal Beacon reuses Lightning Shield's orbiting effect), and tooltips are in place.
+Healing values match SoD where implemented (e.g. Regeneration's 165%-of-healing- power scaling); no broader balance pass yet.
+More of the kit (Chronostatic Preservation, Rewind Time, Temporal Anomaly) is documented and planned.

 ## Install